 The result is a series of disconnects which can overburden everyone involved (muri in leanspeak) while adding cost and delays.
 Even though this is obviously suboptimal, few organizations do anything about it.

-As such, most suppliers continue to struggle within the constraints of the broader value chain, while the managers tasked with making sense of the chaos are happy when they reach a 95% on-time, full line item delivery rate, or any number of metrics used to determine the supply chain efficiency.
+As such, most partners continue to struggle within the constraints of the broader value chain, while the managers tasked with making sense of the chaos are happy when they reach a 95% on-time, full line item delivery rate, or any number of metrics used to determine the supply chain efficiency.

 In this context, breaking through requires bringing key stakeholders to the table – for example, the design engineers, production engineers, and supply chain managers required to make the new product a success.
 Doing so requires reaching beyond organizational boundaries to get the input from every partner responsible for cost and quality.